amandakoka/ARTWITHAMANDA/README.md

 - **GitHub**: Used for hosting the project repository and deployment using GitHub Pages.
 - **Heroku**: Cloud platform used for deployment of the Django application.
 - **VS Code**: Integrated development environment used for coding and project management.
+- **AWS**: Cloud platform used for hosting static and media files through Amazon S3.
+- **ElephantSQL**: Managed PostgreSQL database service used for providing a cloud-based PostgreSQL database.

 # Testing